varocketry/guitar-mastery-hub/public/lessons/lesson_027_advanced_lead_solo_construction.md

 ---

-## 📖 THEORY: The Complete Pentatonic System
+## ðŸ“– THEORY: The Complete Pentatonic System

 ### All Five Positions Mapped